Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 In order to use ARpoise, you should already have the following.
 If you don't, please contact the Hidden Histories administrator.

 - Understand how to view augmented reality artworks with the ARpoise app.
-(LINK???)
+See the [Using the ARpoise App](UsingARpoiseApp.md) tutorial.

 - Be able to access your own **ARpoise porPOIse user account**, set up by the Hidden Histories administrator.
 You will use porPOIse to set up your "AR experiences.
 - Be able to access your own **ARpoise porPOIse user account**, set up by the Hidden Histories administrator.
 You will use porPOIse to set up your **layers** (AR experiences).